- What are my rights?

 Although requests can be sent to any SOAS staff member, we recommend that you send your Freedom of Information or Environmental Information request to the following address to ensure that it will be dealt with promptly:

-- Post: Information Compliance Manager, Directorate, SOAS, Thornhaugh Street, Russell Square, London WC1H 0XG, United Kingdom.
+- Post: Information Compliance Manager, SOAS Library, SOAS, Thornhaugh Street, Russell Square, London WC1H 0XG, United Kingdom.

 - Email: firstname.lastname@example.org